winglang/wing/docs/api/05-language-reference.md

 Interfaces represent a contract that a class must fulfill.
 Interfaces are defined with the `interface` keyword.
 Interfaces may be either preflight interfaces or inflight interfaces.
+Interfaces must be defined at the top-level of a Wing file.

 Preflight interfaces are defined in preflight scope and can contain both preflight and inflight methods.
 Only preflight classes may implement preflight interfaces.
 Inflight interfaces are either defined with the `inflight` modifier in preflight scope or simply defined in inflight scope.